Skip to content

 A person may present to you their subjective belief that you have treated them unjustly or wronged them.

-How can you use dominance, escalation & deception to avoid trouble?
+Dominance, escalation & deception to avoid trouble

 Escalation behavioral cues: When animals compete for social dominance, they display an escalation of threatening physical posturing.
 And sometimes they follow with an attack and fight.

+They know what they are competing for – social dominance, a recognition by the other of their superior position.
 At some point one of the competitors may back down, defer and show surrender.
 And this submission will cause the winner to cease the attack.
 Then, the dominant animal will not normally attack the submitting one.
 One great story about this in literature is Jack London’s “The Call of the Wild.”

 Your humility may not be as deep and sincere as you might like.
 But you can still use some tactical deception and adopt an attitude of humility.
 If backing down helps avoid a conflict, you win.
 You can’t stop someone from baiting you.
 But you can refuse to take the bait.